Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 **Also:** some feature values are inferred by the *absence* of content within the tags: for instance, in the case of blinkers, only their presence is indicated on the HTML page, so that it is impossible to distinguish a no-blinkers status from a lack of data (as opposed to the jockey's name feature, where absence of information clearly conveys lack of data).

 Speaking of missing values, the page of the races of Sunday the 31st of 2019 at Auteuil was empty, with no race being indicated.
-I reluctantly added two lines of code to that effect to check whether the page was containing races (I say reluctantly because those lines make the program run a `if` statement for every single race just to be able to deal with one; but I suppose it's always better to build a program that can deal with as many extra cases as possible).
+I reluctantly added two lines of code to that effect to check whether the page was containing races (I say reluctantly because those lines make the program run a `if` statement for every single race just to be able to deal with one exception; but I suppose it's always better to build a program that can deal with as many special cases as possible).

 I regularly noticed abnormal data, such as the number of horses listed being greater or lower than the announced number of horses running, horses being listed twice, non-running horses listed as finishing the race (although that case might be explained by a decision from the judges) and so on.